-After a long wait, Microsoft Teams now lets you watch video streams of everyone in a meeting at the same time.
-In most cases it will be everyone, but unfortunately very large teams can still be unlucky – Microsoft now limits support to 49 participants, a leap forward from the previous 9.
+After a long wait, Microsoft Teams now lets you watch video streams from everyone in a meeting at the same time.
+In most cases it will be everyone, but unfortunately very large teams can still be unlucky – Microsoft now limits support to 49 participants, a leap from the previous 9.